 What is Ticket to Work (TTW) and whom do I contact?

-Ticket to Work is a Social Security Administration (SSA) program designed to encourage individuals receiving SSI/SSDI recipients to find ways to return to work.
-ARS Ticket to Work information is facilitated through ARS’ local field offices.
+Ticket to Work is a Social Security Administration (SSA) program designed to encourage individuals receiving SSI/SSDI to find ways to return to work.
+Arkansas Rehabilitation Services (ARS) Ticket to Work information is facilitated through ARS local field offices.
 A vocational rehabilitation counselor may assign the ticket to the agency if the individual wants ARS services.
 The vocational rehabilitation counselor will provide support and guidance with the client’s desire to explore return-to-work strategies and may also refer individuals to other agencies for specialized assistance.
-For more information see the ARS District Map to contact the field office nearest you.
+For more information, contact the ARS field office nearest you.

 What is Program Planning, Development and Evaluation (PPD&E)?